nios-students/docs/wiki/Admissions.md

     cursor:pointer;
     width:max-content;
 ">
-  📘 How to Take Admission in NIOS 10th (Secondary) as a Fresher & for failed Students - Full guide.
+  📘 How to Take Admission in NIOS 10th (Secondary) <br> as a Fresher & for failed Students - Full guide.
 </summary>